Latent State of a Human Serpin with MSA Subsampling

 We demonstrate how ROCKET enables recovery of the latent conformation of the human serpin PAI-1 (PDB ID 1LJ5) using MSA subsampling and scoring-based selection of MSA subsamples, followed by gradient-based refinement.

 The AlphaFold2 prediction for this serpin from the full MSA yields its metastable active conformation.
 The experimental structure instead captures its latent state (PDB ID 1LJ5).
-This example illustrates how to run MSA subsampling with rk.msacluster to improve sampling of alternate conformations, score predictions with rk.score based on experimental likelihood, and finally perform gradient-based refinement toward the native structure with rk.refine.
+This example shows how to run MSA subsampling with rk.msacluster, score the resulting predictions with rk.score, and then refine the best start with rk.refine.

 The latent state conformation (PDB ID 1LJ5) is not accessible by gradient descent alone when ROCKET refinement is started from the full MSA prediction.